Books, shoes, watch, and bag

 So, what’s the best way to do it?
 There’s no one answer to that question, but if you’re struggling, packing apps can help.
 At their best, these tools can be the difference between a stress-free trip and that awful sinking feeling at the airport.

 Most good packing apps have a free version available, although you’ll often need to pay a few dollars to unlock every feature.
-We’ve checked out the available options, and although none fit all our requirements perfectly, many definitely have their uses.
+I’ve checked out the available options, and although none fit all my requirements perfectly, many definitely have their uses.

 Packpoint